dachad/tcpgoon/README.md

-These limitations may pass unnoticed in actual application-l7 stress tests, given other bottlenecks can arise earlier than these limitations, or degradation scenarios and/or special conditions may not be reproduced during the stress tests execution, but real life (lots of connections queued because of a dependency taking longer to reply than it usually does?)
+These limitations may pass unnoticed in actual application-l7 stress tests, given other bottlenecks can arise earlier than these limitations, or degradation scenarios and/or special conditions may not be reproduced during the stress tests execution, but in real life (lots of connections queued because of a dependency taking longer to reply than it usually does?)

 hping is not an actual option for this use case given it won't complete a 3-way handshake,